Choosing a solar charge controller/regulator

 Choosing the right option

-Controllers are now available with a built-in bluetooth (e.g. Victron SmartSolar) to monitor your MPPT remotely by pairing it with a smartphone or other device.
+Victron SmartSolar Controllers have a built-in bluetooth to monitor your MPPT remotely by pairing it with a smartphone or other device through the Victron app.

 Boost MPPT controllers

-“Boost” MPPT charge controllers (e.g.Genasun) are also available.
-These allow batteries to be charged that have a higher voltage than the panel, eg charging a go
+Genasun “Boost” MPPT charge controllers allow batteries to be charged that have a higher voltage than the panel.

 Combined MPPT and DC-DC charger